josephguzman1994/IllithidNova/README.md

 To process tables with current parameters:
 `python Astarion.py --MakeTables`

-To run in debug mode:
+To run in debug mode (mimics ```--MakeTables``` behavior, but does not execute command):
 `python Astarion.py --MakeTables --debug`

 To retrieve necessary information to restart MakeTables:
 `python Astarion.py --restart`

 ## Notes
 - **File Not Found**: The script expects a `Params.dat` file in the working directory or specified path.
 Ensure this file exists before running.
-Follow the expected naming convention for parameters found in StellarAges"
+Follow the expected naming conventions for parameters found in StellarAges"
 - **Resource Limitations**: Generating these likelihood tables and running many subprocesses may consume significant system resources.
 Monitor system performance and adjust the `max_terminals` setting if necessary.